WIPocket/FactorioFotograf/readme.md

 [![demo image](./demo.png)](https://randacek.dev/m/f/protab/)

-Minimalistic and easy to customize Factorio map generator for Linux in under 300 loc.
+Minimalistic and easy to customize Factorio map generator for Linux in 356 lines of code.
 I assume that your Factorio folder is in `~/.factorio`

 ## Usage